Ángel Herrera Oria

 Ángel Herrera Oria (19 November 1886 – 28 July 1968) was a Spanish journalist and Roman Catholic politician and later a cardinal.
 He established the Instituto Social León XIII (later renamed Fundación Pablo VI) to promote the social doctrine of the Roman Catholic Church and named it in honor of Pope Paul VI who elevated him to the rank of cardinal in 1965.

-His cause of canonization has commenced and he is referred to as a Servant of God.
+Oria's cause of beatification has commenced and he is therefore referred to as a Servant of God.